GPCracker/AdvancedAimingSystem/readme.md

 ## Advanced Aiming System

 Advanced Aiming System is a mod for World of Tanks.
-It is based on X-Mod code library.
+It is based on X-Mod library.

 ## Info, Updating, Bugs, Errors, Discussion